Ebay

 7th April 2020.

-5) All the usual lies about it being a priority which
+5) All the usual lies about it being a priority

-we've come to expect by now, etc. etc.
+which we've come to expect by now, etc. etc.

 Not so much of a priority to stop the ebay programming

-children spending time messing about with the website fonts,
+children spending time messing about with the website

-infrastructure which cause even more failures and
+underlying infrastructure which cause even more failures

-those on my other pages.
+of those on my other pages.

-15-OCT-2020 The Same Ebay Multi-Buy Promotion Price
+15-OCT-2020 The Same Ebay

-Misrepresentation Retail Fraud Problem Occurs
+Multi-Buy Promotion Price Misrepresentation Retail Fraud

-Again, and I Get The Same Nil Response
+Problem Occurs Again, and I Get The Same Nil Response

 From Seller Support